 The goal of Osprey Nation is to create a long-term record of data that will give the conservation community a better understanding of the health of Connecticut’s Osprey population.

 Our network of Osprey Nation stewards collects and sends us data on the birds’ arrival dates each spring, the location of nests, nesting success and departure dates.
 We enter the data on a map for everyone to view.
-Osprey Nation is a partnership with the Connecticut Department of Energy and Environmental Protection and we will be submitting the data to DEEP biologists.
+Osprey Nation is a partnership with the Connecticut Department of Energy and Environmental Protection and we the data to DEEP biologists.